gaoliyao/gaoliyao.github.io/index.md

 layout: default
 ---

+## About me

-I am currently a PhD student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-I'm currently working with Prof. [J. Nathan Kutz](https://amath.washington.edu/people/j-nathan-kutz) on sparse regression and deep learning methods for equation discovery.
+I am currently a Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
+I am very fortunate to be advised by Professor [J. Nathan Kutz](https://amath.washington.edu/people/j-nathan-kutz) on sparse regression and deep learning methods for equation discovery.
-My research interests lie in deep learning, statistical learning theory, and bayesian methods.
+My research interests are in deep learning, statistical learning theory, and bayesian methods.
 I love to develop generalizable and interpretable learning frameworks that not only address practical challenges but also contribute to our understanding of the natural world.
-My ultimate goal is to employ these methods to solve complex real-world problems in nature.
+Ultimately, I hope to employ these methods in real life and solve complex scientific problems.

 <!--**Research Interests:** Learning theory, Bayesian deep learning, Generalization Issues for Deep Neural Networks.-->